 I am a spacey lady, with her head in the clouds, but most people call me Layce.
 I have been drawing and creating my own stories since I was a little girl.
 As a child, I loved anything fantastical, and would create my own worlds and act them out with toys and sometimes even friends.
 From a young age, I started to enjoy anime and manga since the cartoons seemed more mature and the art really stood out to me.
-Throughout high school, I would draw comics, write fanfiction, and I even wrote my own fiction on fictionpress (Good luck trying to find those accounts!).
+Throughout high school, I would draw comics, write fanfiction, and I even wrote my own fiction on fictionpress (good luck trying to find those accounts lol).
 To sum it up, I was always creating some kind of story, and using different ways to tell them.

 Fast forward to college, where I attended Florida State University.
 It was a great school, but not many professors valued art as entertainment.
 I changed my style to get the grades, but I definitely lost that special magic I felt when creating stories.
 Instead, I tried to make art that I thought people wanted me to make, and I didn’t really enjoy it anymore.
 Thankfully, I found a few professors who really encouraged my cartoons and comics.
 These professors were a huge confidence booster, and I decided to pursue art as a means of storytelling once again!